input-output-hk/jormungandr/demo/Readme.md

 `./setup.sh <folder> <nodecount> <genesis-file> <cardano-cli-path> <config.yaml> `

-This will create the required environment in a folder, you only need to specify the first 3 most of the time.
+This will create the required environment in a folder, you only need to specify the first 2 most of the time.

+### Notes

+The scripts in the template/bin folder should not be run in place, they will be copied into the bin folder of the environment that setup.sh creates.

 ## Running